How does billing for charging costs work for company cars?Blog

 mobile

-3. Automatic recording and billing: The smart solution
+4. Automatic recording and billing: The smart solution

 The most modern and efficient method is the automatic recording and billing of charging costs.
 This involves using a wallbox with a suitable energy meter (at least MID-certified or calibration-compliant) and an RFID function for clear user identification.
 These wallboxes are usually OCPP-compatible and can communicate with a backend system that automatically records and bills the charging processes.
 This method enables precise and transparent billing without additional effort for the employees.
 Many providers limit the selection of wallboxes to certain models they support.
+With Phoenix Contact ’s Charge Repay Service, you can precisely and efficiently bill the charged kilowatt-hours for your company vehicles.
+The service enables transparent and accurate recording of charging processes, regardless of the wallbox used.
+Phoenix Contact’s patented retrofit solution also allows non-calibration-compliant wallboxes to be connected.
+This is particularly advantageous for those who have already installed a simple, non-calibration-compliant wallbox at home through KfW funding.
+This makes billing flexible and sustainable for both employers and employees.

 Conclusion

 The choice of billing method depends on the individual needs and technical possibilities of your company.
 Flat rates offer a simple solution, while manual billing provides a more accurate cost breakdown.
 Automatic recording and billing represent the most modern and efficient method, minimizing administrative effort while ensuring precise billing.
 With Phoenix Contact’s Charge Repay Service, you can ensure that billing for charging costs is both flexible and sustainable, regardless of the wallbox used.
+If you need further information on this topic, please visit our page “Charging and billing company cars at home.

 FAQ